lotsofcode/skinned-select/README.md

 ## Submitting pull requests

-Modifications are to be made in js/skinned-select.coffee and compiled to js/skinned-select.js.
+Modifications are to be made in src/js/skinned-select.coffee and compiled to src/js/skinned-select.js.

 Indentation style, size and encoding should be followed as per .editorconfig settings.

+If you are not familiar with editorconfig, check out [editorconfig.org](http://editorconfig.org/#download) to see if your editor has a plugin available.

+### Development

+I'm now using grunt to compile .coffee to .js and also for the live reload support available.

+If you'd like to use this workflow to make changes, install the dependencies.

+    $ npm install

+Then run the local server

+    $ grunt

+Nice and simple ;)

 ## Contributors